More Movies Inspired by Ed Gein

 Where is Ed Gein’s grave?

-The grave of Ed Gein is located in Plainfield Cemetery in Plainfield, Wisconsin.
-He was buried in the Gein family plot beside his mother Augusta, brother Henry, and father George, just feet away from a now empty grave that Gein had once robbed.
+After his death in 1984, he was buried in Plainfield Cemetery beside his mother Augusta, brother Henry, and father George.
+The family plot is just feet away from a now empty grave that Gein robbed.

 It was rumored that he had been buried at midnight to avoid media coverage, but Betty Petrusky, who served as the Plainfield Cemetery caretaker for 30 years, told the Milwaukee Journal Sentinel that was not accurate.